K-dash/nblm-rs/docs/cli/share.md

 }
 ```

-### Notes
+!!! note "Sharing Requirements"
     - Users must have Google accounts with the specified email addresses
     - Users will receive a notification when a notebook is shared with them
     - The `owner` role allows users to delete the notebook and manage sharing
     - Use `not-shared` role to revoke access

-## Limitations
+!!! warning "Current Limitations"
     - Cannot list current sharing settings via CLI (use NotebookLM web UI)
     - Cannot retrieve audit logs of sharing actions via CLI

 ## Next Steps